Lisa Gavrić: France and Résistance

-Return to Vienna.
-Again
+Second return to Vienna

 At the end of 1943 Lisa Gavrić was one of a group of women who ordered back to Vienna by the party.
 This time, through careful planning and implementation of a subterfuge, they succeeded in making the transfer.
 Using French names and false papers the women presented themselves as French foreign workers to the authorities in Vienna, where by this time the human wastage of war had created a desperate labour shortage.
 For a time they were able to undertake resistance operations in the Austrian capital.
 Then some of the "German work" group were arrested and one of them, probably under severe torture, disclosed the truth about the contingent of "French" foreign workers who had arrived in the city at the end of 1943.
 "German work" group members still in Paris were able to go into hiding, but all those who had returned to Austria were arrested by the security services including, probably in June or July 1944, "Marie-Louise Béranger" (as Lisa Gavrić was named in her forged francophone identity papers).